sine2pi/Betweenness-Module/README.md

+### decided to convert this idea to an attention bias for the moment

-### RoPE implementation with betweenness-based positional adjustments.
+#### RoPE implementation with betweenness-based positional adjustments.
 #### Idea was inspired by the concepts of betweenness, realtive locations, hilbert spaces, and the letter O.

 #### Proof of concept + tests and working embeddings